jdh4/job_defense_shield/README.md

 ### How to use

-Run the commands below to execute the script:
+Run the commands below on a login node (e.g., tigergpu) to execute the script:

 ```bash
 $ wget https://raw.githubusercontent.com/jdh4/job_defense_shield/main/job_defense_shield.py